Coral Propagation and Restoration in Florida

-With growth rates faster than any other Caribbean coral species and asexual fragmentation as the dominant form of reproduction, Acropora corals can be efficiently propagated using low-tech in-water nurseries.
-Strategically located where natural and human threats are low, in-water nurseries provide a stable setting for highly vulnerable tiny coral fragments to grow and thrive when properly maintained by local coral farmers.
-When coupled with advanced genetics, nursery-reared corals with high survivorship potential (typically 1 year or more in age) can be outplanted to adjacent degraded reefs to enhance the genetic diversity and population size of remnant coral populations.
+With growth rates faster than any other Caribbean coral species and asexual fragmentation as the dominant form of reproduction, Acropora corals can be efficiently propagated using low-tech in-water nurseries and thus served as a good species to learn about nursery propagation.
+Strategically located where natural and human threats are low, in-water nurseries can provide a stable setting for small, vulnerable coral fragments to grow and thrive when properly maintained by local coral farmers.
+When coupled with advanced genetics, nursery-reared corals with high survivorship potential can be outplanted to adjacent degraded reefs to enhance the genetic diversity and size of remnant coral populations.

 How successful has it been?